-Canada needs Foreign Nationals / Skilled Workers / Professionals to replace its aging baby boomer work force, that will be fully retired by 2030.
+Canada needs Foreign Nationals / Skilled Workers / Professionals to replace its aging baby boomer workforce, which will be fully retired by 2030.
 Professionals or Skilled Workers are people who are selected on the basis of their points scored in six selection factors, which are:

 These factors are part of a 100-point grid used to assess eligibility for the Federal Skilled Worker Program.
 You earn points for how well you do in each of the 6 factors.